 Lune Production hosts a cirque in an intimate amphitheater on An Hoi Islet that’s based on traditional Vietnamese culture and lifestyle.
 This is genuinely world-class theatre for all ages and should not be missed.

 Hoi An is often described by travelers and expats as one of the tastiest cities in Vietnam.
-It’s quickly become a food lovers’ destination, famous for its authentic cuisine and local specialities.
+It’s quickly become a food lovers’ destination, famous for its authentic cuisine and local specialties.
 There’s a wide selection of eateries to choose from and affordable prices are part of the charm – there’s nothing quite as gratifying as indulging in delicious cuisine without loosening the purse strings.
 For a real taste of Hoi An’s food, see our Street Food guide and get munching!

 Vietnamese food and local dishes like Cao Lau or White Rose are likely to be super cheap wherever you go – our reviews will guide you on where to find the cream of the crop.